TheOpenSourceNinja/Markov-Comic-Generator/README.md

 * LICENSE: The copyright license governing the code (fonts and images are under separate licenses)
 * README.md: This file
 * fonts: The directory in which desired font(s) should be installed.
 Currently contains one variant of Nina Paley's handwriting-based TrueType font.
 This font is not part of the Markov Comic Generator project; it is included so that you will have at least one comic-ish font.
 Some other fonts are linked to in the Fonts section below.
-* Nina fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
+* fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
 * images: The directory in which input images should go.
 Contains one sample image.
 * transcripts: The directory in which comic transcripts should go.
 Contains one sample transcript.
 * word-bubbles: The directory in which definition files should go.
 Contains one sample file.
+* sources.tsv: An optional text file containing the locations at which original, unedited comics can be found.
+Contains the URL of the one sample image.

+## The Input Directory
+The input directory is the directory in which all input files must be located.
+It defaults to the current working directory but can be specified on the command line with the --indir option.

 ## Input file formats
-## Common
+### Common
 Comments - that is, notes in the input files that are intended to be ignored by the program - are preceded by "//".
 The // and everything coming after the // until the next line break will be ignored.

 Blank lines - either lines that are actually blank or that become blank after removal of comments - will be ignored.